BiggillyBoyMan/tp/docs/UserGuide.md

 sample output from running `find meta`

 ### Filtering applications by status and/or industry : `filter`

+Note: The filter command only supports filtering by status (s/) and industry (i/).
+Filtering by job type is not supported.

 Filters and displays applications based on their status and/or industry.
 The filter does not modify the stored data, only affects what is displayed.